Applicant days or interviews

 International and EU students with dyslexia, disability or medical condition

-- If you require extra support you can contact ALS during your application process.
-ALS can only make adjustments at University for students who can provide relevant current medical or educational evidence.
+- If you require extra support you can contact the Disability and Neurodiversity Service during your application process.
+We can only make adjustments at University for students who can provide relevant current medical or educational evidence.

 - Dyslexic students should have their Educational Psychologists (or equivalent) report translated to English.
 The report must date from when you were 16 years of age or over.